-There was a two-year period between 1998 and 2000 when my wife (ex-wife now) and I lived in my grandmother’s home.
-In those two years, I had gotten my fattest ever.
+Between 1998 and 2000, my wife (now ex-wife) and I lived in my grandmother’s home.
+During those two years, I became my fattest ever.
 We’d been married for two years and had just moved back to Miami after living in Puerto Rico.

 “Hmmm, you know it’s interesting that you started to gain weight after being married for two years.”